linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/Update On Outstanding Lending Facilities.md

 On March 17,  2020,  the Board authorized the Federal Reserve Bank of New York (FRBNY) to establish and operate the PDCF.
 The PDCF is a term loan facility that provides funding to primary dealers in exchange for a broad range of collateral and is intended to foster the functioning of financial markets more generally.
 The facility allows primary dealers to support smooth market functioning and facilitate the availability of credit to businesses and households.
 Additional information concerning the PDCF can be found in the report provided to the Committees on March 24,  2020,  and on the Board's public website.

  1 This report includes the information that is required to be submitted to Congress in periodic reports under section 13(3)(C)(ii) of the Federal Reserve Act regarding the PDCF,  CPFF,  and MMLF.
 In addition,  the original version of the report regarding the CPFF submitted to the Committees on April 23,  2020,  described the aggregate collateral value under the facility as being reported on a "fair value" basis.
 The report should instead have described the amount reported as the "total value" of collateral.
-In particular,  consistent with Generally Accepted Accounting Principles,  some collateral under the CPFF,  including commercial paper,  was valued at amortized cost.
+In particular,  consistent with Generally Accepted Accounting Principles,  some collateral under the CPFF,  including [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]],  was valued at amortized cost.
 This updated report,  posted to the Board's website on June 10,  2020,  corrects this error.

 Update.
 As of April 14,  2020: